rakina/find-in-page-api/README.md

 Other than suppressing the browser's Find UI, there are some cases that we want to propose solutions for, such as making the browser wait for loading of data before proceeding a find action or adding to the browser's list of find results.
 As these cases are more complicated, we are making a separate document for those cases [here](explainer-extended.md).

+## Related technologies
+### window.find()
+`window.find()` is a non-standard API used to search a certain string in the current window.
+It can't be used to communicate with / suppress browser's Find-in-page, so it is entirely different from the API we are proposing in this explainer.